samir-hub/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Tokens are used for authentication purposes.
+Websites use them as proof that the user is authenticated with them.

 - [ ] What steps can you take in your web apps to keep your data secure?

+We can create a login endpoint that takes in a username and password.
+From there, the server will decide if the credentials are legitimate.
+The developer must create an Axios configuration that attaches a header of Authorization: "token" to every request.
+This will ensure that routes are only accessed if the user enters the correct credentials.

 - [ ] Describe how web servers work.

+Web serves "serve" web sites to anybody with the correct URL by retrieving the site's code.
+Computers connect to the server through the internet.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD stands for create, read, update and delete.
+The create part can be accomplished with POST, update with PUT, read with GET, and delete with DELETE.

 ## Project Set Up